Open for application

 Permit for wind farm Nederwiek I-A

 Do you want to compete for the permit for construction and operation of a wind farm with a capacity of 1 gigawatt (GW) in the Nederwiek Wind Farm Zone Site I-A in the North Sea?
 In October 2025, you can apply for this permit.
-Prepare your application with the information on this page.
+Submit your application using the information on this page.

 Application period